 BMW EfficientDynamics deliver a clear reduction in consumption and emissions while increasing performance and driving pleasure.
 The standard technology package in today's vehicles is made up of various innovations in the area of TwinPower Turbo engines, BMW eDrive, intelligent lightweight construction, optimised aerodynamics, and energy management.

 In the spring of 2008, the best minds at BMW met at a top secret location in Munich to discuss an ambitious goal: redefining urban mobility.
 The experts established a think-tank named “Project i” that had one task: forget all that was done in the past; rethink it.

 For the first time, an overall energy-saving concept exists instead of implementing energy-saving technology in existing models, as was previously the case.
 The body and drive were designed with energy-saving aspects in mind.
 The concept became a technology carrier for many subsequent developments from BMW.

-Born electric: BMW i is BMW's new brand and impresses with a mobility concept that facilitates fully electric everyday mobility – before, during, and after the journey.
+Born electric: BMW i is the new BMW brand and impresses with a mobility concept that facilitates fully electric everyday mobility – before, during and after the journey.
 Because BMW i thinks beyond the car – and leaves nothing to be desired with its innovative mobility services.